JamesKirby/BESOneo2/Readme.md

 ![MBB beam example](images/mbbbeam.png)
 ## About

-2D Bi-Directional Evolutionary Topology Optimization (BESO) for computing the optimal minimum compliance structure subject to a given volume constraint.
+2D Bi-Directional Evolutionary Topology Optimization (BESO) for computing an optimal minimum compliance structure subject to a given volume constraint.
 BESO is based on the code by [Huang, X., & Xie, Y. M. (2010)](https://doi.org/10.1002/9780470689486), and significant speedups are realized through reduced indexing and efficient matrix construction as detailed in [Ferrari, F., & Sigmund, O. (2020)](https://doi.org/10.1007/s00158-020-02629-w).

 ## Getting Started

 A basic cantilever example can be called using
-`[x, obj] = BESOneo2(400,200,0.3,0.02,3);`
+`[x, obj] = BESOneo2(400,200,0.3,0.02,3,"cantilever");`
-Definitions for a frame reinforcement problem, L-bracket and MBB beam are included in `BESOneo2.m` and are commented after the main code.
-These can replace section C or custom structures can be defined here.
+Problem definitions for a cantilever, frame reinforcement problem ([Ferrari, F., & Sigmund, O. (2020)](https://doi.org/10.1007/s00158-020-02629-w)), L-bracket, Messerschmitt–Bölkow–Blohm (MBB) beam and a cantilever with non-designable region are included in `predefinedStructure.m`.
+Additional problem definitions can be appended to the `predefinedStructure()` function or section D in `BESOneo2()` replaced for custom definitions.

 ### Inputs
 Parameter | Description